 Thanks to sharing much of its mechanical makeup and even some of the exact same hard-parts with its big brother, the 6BT, the 4BT Cummins can support a substantial amount of horsepower.
 Exactly how much remains to be seen, as specific parts combinations vary from application to application.
 However, we can unequivocally say that for embarking on an all-out horsepower effort with the 4BT, everything starts with the injection pump—and there is no debate as to which pump you need.
 It has to be the Bosch P7100.
 No, not the single plunger VE rotary and no, not even the A-series pump.
 Of course, you’ll need more than simply the right injection pump, but like the 6BT, everything revolves around the “P-pump.”

 In our experience, the 4BT’s stock rotating assembly—which was only subjected to 105 hp in factory form—can handle up to 400 horsepower and 800 lb-ft of torque without breaking a sweat.
 In more serious builds, we’ve seen balanced and blueprinted 4BT’s with lowered compression, head work, head studs, properly spec’d turbochargers, and the right fueling modifications live just fine at more than 700 hp.
 For two examples of the latter and one of the former, we’re bringing three high horsepower 4BT builds to life below.
-These real-world applications, each one being specifically built to handle its own unique task, never skip a beat—whether they’re at the track, blasting through the mud, or hauling hay.
+These real-world applications, each one being specifically built to handle its own unique task, never skip a beat—whether they’re at the track, blasting through the mud in a Jeep, or hauling hay.

 Compound Turbocharged 4BT Square Body